Understanding Biological Filtration Systems for Ponds

 - Watch for Imbalances: High ammonia or nitrite levels may indicate that the filter isn’t processing waste effectively, possibly due to insufficient bacteria or clogging.

-- Take Corrective Action: If imbalances are detected, consider adding beneficial bacteria supplements, cleaning the filter, or performing a partial water change.
+- Take Corrective Action: If imbalances are detected, consider adding S.A.T. beneficial bacteria supplement, cleaning the pond, or performing a partial water change.
+Bring a water sample to our retail pond store and we can test the water and advise you of the appropriate steps needed for your pond.

 -